voxpupuli/puppet-collectd/README.md

 Specifying the version or minimum_version of collectd as shown above reduces the need for two puppet runs to coverge.
 See [Puppet needs two runs to correctly write my conf, why?](#puppet-needs-two-runs-to-correctly-write-my-conf,-why?) below.

-Hiera example in YAML of passing install_options to the package resouce for managing the collectd package.
+Hiera example in YAML of passing install_options to the package resource for managing the collectd package.
 This parameter must be an array.

 ```yaml